DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 There are many differences and similarities between DNA and RNA, which are:

-Both are formed of long unbranched macromolecules that made up of the nucleotide subunits, Each nucleotide is made up of five-carbon sugar molecule, nitrogenous base & phosphate group, A nucleotide’s phosphate group is bonded to the fifth carbon atom of the sugar molecule of one nucleotide and bonded to the third carbon atom of the sugar molecule of the previous nucleotide to form the sugar-phosphate backbone of the nucleic acid.
+Both are formed of long unbranched macromolecules that are made up of nucleotide subunits, Each nucleotide is made up of a five-carbon sugar molecule, nitrogenous base and phosphate group, A nucleotide’s phosphate group is bonded to the fifth carbon atom of the sugar molecule of one nucleotide and bonded to the third carbon atom of the sugar molecule of the previous nucleotide to form the sugar-phosphate backbone of the nucleic acid.

 DNA

-Type of the five-carbon sugar is deoxyribose sugar that contains one less oxygen atom than the ribose, Nitrogenous bases are purines (adenine (A) – guanine (G)), Pyrimidines (thymine (T) – cytosine (C)), Number of strands are double-stranded molecule (consisting of two complementary chains of nucleotides).
+Type of the five-carbon sugar is deoxyribose sugar which contains one less oxygen atom than the ribose, Nitrogenous bases are purines (adenine (A) – guanine (G)), Pyrimidines (thymine (T) – cytosine (C)), The Number of strands are double-stranded molecule (consisting of two complementary chains of nucleotides).

-DNA is found inside the nucleus, It transcribes itself, Replication of DNA doesn’t stop, until all DNA in the cell is replicated, DNA is obviously stable in the cell (doesn’t hydrolyze) and there is only one type.
+DNA is found inside the nucleus, It transcribes itself, Replication of DNA doesn’t stop until all DNA in the cell is replicated, DNA is stable in the cell (doesn’t hydrolyze) and there is only one type.

 RNA

-RNA transfers from the nucleus to the cytoplasm, It is transcribed from DNA, Parts only of DNA are transcribed to build RNA, It is constantly destroyed and rebuilt, There are three main types that contribute in the synthesis of proteins (mRNA, rRNA & tRNA).
+RNA transfers from the nucleus to the cytoplasm, It is transcribed from DNA, Parts only of DNA are transcribed to build RNA, It is constantly destroyed and rebuilt, three main types contribute in the synthesis of proteins (mRNA, rRNA & tRNA).

 Types of ribonucleic acids (RNAs)